brootaylor/brootaylor-v3/src/_content/pages/contact/contact.md

 layout: "layouts/contact.njk"
 title: "Contact"
 # Populates the `meta description` for a page
 summary: "Interested in learning more about what I do and potentially working with me on your next project?
 Or just want to connect?
-Feel free to reach out using the form below."
+Feel free to reach out."
 # Populates the opening / `lead` text on a page
 lead:
   - "Interested in learning more about what I do and potentially working with me on your next project?
 Or just want to connect?"